traines-source/time-space-train-planner/README.md

 # Time-Space Train Planner

 An SVG-based tool to visualize public transport journeys retrieved from a HAFAS system, in order to see all possible connections and possibly find faster connections.
+See it in action in this video: https://youtu.be/rD5iATcC9Mo

 ![Example Diagram](res/screenshot.png?raw=true)